weiyul592/compiler/README.md

-This compiler is implemented for a graduate-level course project.
+This compiler is implemented for a course project of "Advanced Compiler Construction".